- What is Ginger?

 Both the intensity and duration of pain was reduced by the ginger.

-Several studies have noted ginger reduces LDL (the undesirable) cholesterol and increases HDL (the beneficial) cholesterol (5).
+Several studies have noted ginger reduces LDL ('bad') cholesterol and increases HDL ('good') cholesterol (5).

 Another study found ginger was almost as effective as a statin drug at doing this.